rmcsharry/sensei/README.md

 1. `./branch.sh your-branch-name YOUR-OPENAI-API-KEY`

 This _should_ create a new branch with that name, deploy it to Heroku, and set it up with your OpenAI API key, which can be unique to each branch if you want.
+This should basically do all of the steps from the section above.

 ## Optional: use the command line interface